roger-weber/mmir-unibasel-hs25/98-Exercises/TEx_4_1_Hubs_Authorities_PageRank.md

 $$\mathbf{a}^{\left(t+1\right)}=\mathbf{A}^⊤\cdot\mathbf{h}^{(t)}$$

 Compute the matrices for the network shown above.
-This includes constructing the adjacency matrix, the transition matrix, and the matrices used during the HITS iterations.
+This includes constructing the adjacency matrix, the transition matrix, and the matrices used during the HITS and PageRank iterations.

 > <details>
 > <summary>Solution</summary>